chitown2016/cdt-1d-cnn-financial-prediction/README.md

 # cdt-1d-cnn-financial-prediction

-This article and code is about the article named [Financial Markets Prediction with Deep Learning](https://arxiv.org/abs/2104.05413)
+I was reading an article which applies a CNN (Convolutional Neural Network) to financial data and the authors claim the resulting strategy have very consistent profitability.
+You can read the article here: [Financial Markets Prediction with Deep Learning](https://arxiv.org/abs/2104.05413) This sparked my interest so I've decided to replicate their results.
+I couldn't find the code for this model anywhere on the internet so I wrote it myself.
+I wrote to the authors about the code but nobody has yet go back to me.